engine bay, almost done.battery layout

 wired to the

 original'engine' warning light.
-A cheap
+I have

-out the DC/DC converter must have
+converter must have

 failed and the car is